-- b.
+- fund-raising leadership. - b.
 Prepare the annual budget and submit it to the Board for approval. - c.
 Establish administrative relationships among members of the College community. - d.
 Prepare and approve the curriculum. - e.
 Appoint campus committees, as needed. - f.
 Prepare the agenda for Board meetings in coordination with the Board Chair and make regular reports to the Board regarding the status of the College. - g.
 Promote College political effectiveness at the state and local levels. - h.
-Supervise the development and implementation of a system to evaluate faculty and staff. - i.
-Assist the Board in policy development, its yearly self-assessment, and meeting its own training requirements. - j.
+Supervise the development and implementation of a system to evaluate faculty and staff. - training requirements. - j.
 Forge a relationship of mutual respect with each Trustee. - k.
-Enforce fiduciary and academic accountability of the College to the general public. - 1.
-Promote College unity at all levels, emphasizing equality, diversity, and respect for all individuals. - m.
+Enforce fiduciary and academic accountability of the College to the general public. - viduals. - m.
 Interpret the College to the community. - n.
 Provide the Trustees with important information in a timely manner before all others and having background information and research compiled on issues of particular importance to the Board, with sufficient time for study by Trustees before a vote. - o.
 Serve as the official spokesperson for the College. - p.
 Maintain open channels of communication throughout the College. - q.
-Handle employee disciplinary issues, including termination when appropriate. - r.
-In the event of a catastrophe, emergency, or natural disaster affecting the College, contract for the replacement, construction, or repair of College equipment, or facilities if emergency replacement, construction, or repair is necessary for the health and safety of College students and staff. - s.
-Enhance the image and well-being of the College.
+Handle employee disciplinary issues, including termination when appropriate.